turksmathstuff/turksmathstuff.github.io/calcbc.md

 # Calc BC Notes and Videos
+You need to know everything for Calc AB and _more!!!_

 ## Notes 01
 Limit definition of the derivative; tangent & secant lines; derivative rules; numerical derivatives and finding zeros on calculators; derivatives of the six trig functions; derivatives of e^x and ln(x); some new calculus-style questions.